 Academic credentials: Transcript, diploma, English translation

-- Educational Credential Evaluators (ECE) is an independent transcript evaluation service that the Opus College of Business accepts for international transcript evaluation.
-If you choose to have ECE do your evaluation, you will receive a copy of the evaluation.
-To use ECE, visit their website and choose the “Start Your Evaluation” and the “Course-by-Course Evaluation Report” option.
+- Educational Credential Evaluators (ECE) or World Education Services (WES) are independent transcript evaluation services that the Opus College of Business accepts for international transcript evaluation.
+If you choose to have ECE or WES do your evaluation, you will receive a copy of the evaluation.
+To use ECE or WES, visit their website and choose the “Start Your Evaluation” option.

 If you already have a transcript evaluation, or would prefer to have it completed on your own, please contact the admissions office at email@example.com or (651) 962-8800 to ensure that the evaluation service you use is accepted by our university.

-The Full-time UST MBA program accepts either GMAT or GRE official scores.
+The Full-time MBA program accepts either GMAT or GRE official scores.

 On the day you take your exam, before you begin, you may select which colleges or schools should receive your Official Score Report.
 Select “University of Saint Thomas - Opus College of Business - MBA, Full Time” to send us a score report.